Ministries: Social Action

 Mary’s House, located at St. Francis, offers material and spiritual assistance to pregnant women in the area.

-St. Francis conducts a ministry to prisoners, led by Deacon James Kledzik, in the local correctional facilities, offering Mass, communion services, and catechetical classes.
+St. Francis conducts a ministry to prisoners in the local correctional facilities, offering Mass, communion services, and catechetical classes.